 University-Business Cooperation (UBC) has become a major topic of interest for policymakers and HEI managers across the world.
 However, its management and regulation remain challenging due to the complexity of UBC phenomenon.
 What is needed is a common understanding and framework for the topic, a ‘big picture’ that connect all the elements.

 From the highly experienced team responsible for the State of UBC in Europe (initiative undertaken for the European Commission), you will receive key learnings and insights and draw upon global best practice.

 The aim or the long-running workshop is to share knowledge and experiences and then highlight the practical steps you can take to improve your organisational collaboration.

 The workshop has been devised to support university managers, leaders, administrators, professionals in the interface with industry, academics and researchers who are seeking improvements in their performance and impact.

-Victoria Galan Muros
+Dr. Victoria Galan Muros

 Victoria is an active professional with international experience in university-business cooperation, higher education management and innovation.
 As a senior consultant, currently associated at Technopolis Group UK, she has worked with universities and governments in 14 countries, she has authored 30+ publications, as well as given 40+ speeches as keynote in 20 countries.
 She is the Scientific and Policy Manager of the two largest studies of university-business cooperation, funded by the European Commission.
 Additionally, she acts as Editor in Chief of the University-Industry Innovation Magazine (UIIM).